 Olympic National Park is a vast and varied park!
 Here are a few highlights that are perfect for a weekend in Port Angeles.

-- Lake Crescent: The lodge mentioned above has canoe, kayak and row boat rentals to get out on the water.
+Lake Crescent: The lodge mentioned above has canoe, kayak and row boat rentals to get out on the water.
 They even rent fishing poles!
-Lake Crescent also has many trails, including the flat Spruce Railroad trail and the Barnes Creek trail through an old growth forest to Marymere Falls, two of my personal favorites!
+Lake Crescent also has many trails, including the flat Spruce Railroad trail and the Barnes Creek trail through an old growth forest to Marymere Falls!

 Salt Creek County Park